 She's been asked to pose topless for a photo shoot but had no interest in it.
 "It's not the nudity that bothers me, really.
 But one day I want to be a teacher so I don't want to ruin my reputation," she went on.

-Claire is one of the lucky ones.
-According to her, some sirens spend their time being harassed by a broad array of deviants with offers of all sorts of mind boggling fetish gigs.
+According to her, some sirens spend their time being harassed by a broad array of deviants with offers of all sorts of mind-boggling fetish gigs.

-Currently travelling in the States, Claire took the opportunity to make a pilgrimage to Weeki Wachee Springs – a park that has been organising siren shows since 1950.
+Currently traveling in the States, Claire took the opportunity to make a pilgrimage to Weeki Wachee Springs—a park that has been organizing siren shows since 1950.
 She had a chance to perform and even got a job offer.
-Unlike Claire, Alexis has no interest in making a career out of the whole thing – he just thinks it's a bit of fun.
+Unlike Claire, Alexis has no interest in making a career out of the whole thing—he just thinks it's a bit of fun.
 He says he'll be completely satisfied if he just gets to sit up on a Gay Pride float wearing his tail.

-Things are moving fast in the mermaiding scene — France's first school of mermaids will open on the 23rd of May.
+Things are moving fast in the mermaiding scene—France's first school of mermaids will open on May 23.
 Founded by Julia Lemmi Sardella and her husband Claudio, it will be run as a side project to their main company, which produces aquatic shows.
 "Mermaid schools are popping up all over the world right now.
-They're everywhere — Philippines, US, German, Spain and France.
+They're everywhere—Philippines, US, German, Spain, and France.
 They attract a pretty broad clientele of all ages, too.
 Our main ambition is to be part of developing a new sport that combines physical exercise with artistic movement," their press release boasted.

-I'm still pretty sceptical about the actual sportsmanship involved in mermaiding, but in fairness it looks pretty entertaining.
-And it seems to be booming; Two months after the opening of Sirenas Mediterranean Academy in Tarragona, more than 500 students have already signed themselves up.
+Mermaiding, as odd as it seems, is a booming business—two months after the opening of Sirenas Mediterranean Academy in Tarragona, Spain more than 500 students have already signed themselves up.